-- 75. The Onerous Lease Provision Representations constituted conduct by Deloitte: - (a) in trade or commerce within the meaning of section s 18 of the ACL; and/or - (b) in relation to a financial product or a financial service within the meaning of sections 1041H of the CA; and/or - (c) in trade or commerce, in relation to financial services, within the meaning of section-s - 76.
-Further or in the alternative, the representation pleaded in paragraph 74(b) was a representation by Deloitte: - (a) in connection with the supply of services, that those services were of a particular standard, quality, value or grade, within the meaning of section s 29(1)(b) of the ACL; and/or - (b) in connection with the supply of financial services, that services were of a particular standard, quality, value or grade, within the meaning of section section 12DB(1)(a) of the ASIC Act.
+- 75. The Onerous Lease Provision Representations constituted conduct by Deloitte: - (a) in trade or commerce within the meaning of s 18 of the ACL; and/or - (b) in relation to a financial product or a financial service within the meaning of s 1041H of the CA; and/or - (c) in trade or commerce, in relation to financial services, within the meaning of s 12DA of the ASIC Act. - 76.
+Further or in the alternative, the representation pleaded in paragraph 74(b) was a representation by Deloitte: - (a) in connection with the supply of services, that those services were of a particular standard, quality, value or grade, within the meaning of s 29(1)(b) of the ACL; and/or - (b) in connection with the supply of financial services, that services were of a particular standard, quality, value or grade, within the meaning of s 12DB(1)(a) of the ASIC Act.